dollabs/pamela/doc/PAMELA.md

 Cities tend not to be very dynamic, but let's say that the mode of a city were to represent whether the city was dry or not, let's say that cities were modeled to be :dry :wet :dry-on-weekends.
 The law could change based on voting of the local government.

 In this case using `(= X.city-of-birth Y.city-of-birth)` would be true for any two cities that were both dry, wet, or dry-on-weekends.  (same ...) would be true if and only if the X and Y were the same object -- and hence the same city.
 Propositions, listed within square brackets, can be proceeded with advice on where to find the proposition.
-Three constraints can be provided, WM indicating working memory, LTM indicating long-term memory, perhaps inplemented in an object base, and (recency n) which limits the search to propositions that are no older than `n`, so to match a man in long-term memory which proposition is no older than `n` one would write: `(propositionsn[(LTM (recency n)) :is-a X man] ...)`.
+Three constraints can be provided, WM indicating working memory, LTM indicating long-term memory, perhaps implemented in an object base, and (recency n) which limits the search to propositions that are no older than `n`, so to match a man in long-term memory which proposition is no older than `n` one would write: `(propositions [(LTM (recency n)) :is-a X man] ...)`.

 The proposition form returns `true` or `false` but any LVARS bound in the process remain bound for the duration of the method.
 In the above examples, if the class definition that contained the method had a field `[...
 X (lvar "a man") ...]` the LVAR `X`would be bound to one such instance found in memory that satisfies any `where` condition.
 If multiple matching propositions are found, one will be chosen randomly.